vidardb/PyVidarDB/README.md

 # Get the value of the provided key, will return None if there is no such key in the database.
 value = db.get("key1")
-assert value == "value1"
+assert value == b"value1"

-# 'key2' does not exist in the databse.
+# 'key2' does not exist in the database.
 So we will get None here.
 value = db.get("key2")
 assert value is None